-Unfortunately, there are some types that are permanent.
-Permanent hair loss, also known as cicatrical alopecia, occurs when the dermis becomes inflamed and permanently damages the hair follicle.
+Unfortunately, there are some types of hair loss that are permanent.
+As mentioned before, a precondition for hair recovery are viable follicles.
+Permanent hair loss, also known as cicatricial alopecia, occurs when the dermis becomes inflamed and permanently damages the hair follicle.
 Once the follicle is destroyed it can no longer be restored and hair cannot grow there.

 The best time to see a Trichologist is when there are unusual changes with the hair and scalp.
 This includes excessive hair loss that results in thinning and balding, scalp irritation, and excessive breakage.
-These are symptoms of a larger issue and are most effective to treatment when the ailment is caught early on.
+These are symptoms of a larger issue and are most responsive to treatment when the ailment is caught early on.

 One of the first things to be done is a scalp examination to look for scalp conditions that may be contributing to the hair loss.
-Additionally, the Trichologist may request that the client reach out to their primary care provider and have blood tests done.
+The physical exam is followed by a thorough line of questioning to collect any and all relevant pieces of information that could shed some light on the real culprit.
+Additionally, Trichologist may request that the client reach out to their primary care provider and have blood tests done.
 The Trichologist will then examine the results and look for any indication of a persisting condition.

 Please note that Trichologists are NOT able to diagnose health conditions.
 They are only equipped to interpret blood work in relation to scalp and hair health.